Whether you want to buy or are renting, we’ve found the cheapest places to live in the UK so you can stretch your budget as far as possible.

 More information:

-You’ve got a lot to take in in County Durham, and the incredibly cheap house prices mean it’s a place to really look into if you’re needing to get on the property ladder with a low budget.
+County Durham offers a lot to take in, and the incredibly cheap house prices mean it’s a place to really look into if you’re looking to get on the property ladder on a low budget.

 You’ve got more than 1,000 years of history in Durham, and you can take in the sights from the Durham Dales to the Durham Coast.